-I am delighted to be working with the founding members of Dementia Friendly Petersfield to support the launch of a new initiative to increase the awareness and understanding of dementia across the town, so those affected feel more supported by the businesses and services they rely on.
+I am delighted to have worked with the members of Dementia Friendly Petersfield to support the initiative to increase the awareness and understanding of dementia across the town, so those affected feel more supported by the businesses and services they rely on.

 Before my late mother was diagnosed with a form of dementia (fronto-temporal) I thought I knew a lot about the condition.
 When the diagnosis came I realised how far from the truth that was.
 More than 26,000, people in Hampshire, including unitary authorities, have a form of dementia and across the UK a new person develops it every three minutes.
 Despite its growing prevalence, public understanding of the condition remains poor, which is why the Alzheimer’s Society are running a programme to boost awareness, and also why I decided to get involved.